AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/NamedElementSequence_1/Item.md

 NamedElementSequence&lt;T>.Item Property
 ========================================
-AutomationML 2.1 APIGets or sets the value at the specified index.
+Gets or sets the value at the specified index.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)